8 Things to Do in Osaka, Japan for First-Time Visitors

 1. Where to Stay: Voco Osaka Central

-We took a cab to The Royal Classic Osaka – a towering figure in Namba district just 5 minutes walk from Dotonbori, Osaka’s most prominent and well known district, famous for an abundance of neon signs and delicious street food.
-Opening in 2019, the modern hotel kept the facade and structure of the old kabuki theater which really gives it this historically royal look amongst the modern skyscrapers.
-Rising up to the 18th floor, the view took our breath away as we looked out amongst countless buildings for as far as our eyes could see.
-With floor to ceiling windows, we felt as if we could stay there and watch the city for hours.
-But after getting settled in, our stomachs begged us to venture out, so we decided to start our exploration into the city.
+We took a cab to The Royal Classic Osaka – a towering figure in Namba district just a 5-minute walk from Dotonbori, Osaka’s most prominent and well-known district, famous for an abundance of neon signs and delicious street food.
+Opening in 2019, the modern hotel kept the facade and structure of the old kabuki theater, which really gives it this historically royal look amongst the modern skyscrapers.
+Rising to the 18th floor, the view took our breath away as we looked out amongst countless buildings for as far as our eyes could see.
+Staying at The Royal Classic Osaka gives you easy access to both the bustling nightlife of Namba and Dotonbori.
+In these neighborhoods, there are so many unique things to do in Osaka, combining street-food eats, unbelievable vending machines, modern luxuries, and surprising stores that will blow you away.
+With floor-to-ceiling windows, we felt as if we could stay there and watch the city for hours.
+But after getting settled in, our stomachs begged us to venture out, so we decided to start our exploration of the city.

 2. Try Osaka’s Most Popular Street Food